SNOHOMISH, Wash. -- Curtis Rookaird thinks BNSF Railway fired him because he took the time to test his train’s brakes.

 Still, OSHA and the FRA found the number of claims filed in the railroad industry, which has risen every year, concerning.

 In 2012, the agencies wrote to the industry saying the agencies were “very concerned about the high number of complaints” and that the number is escalating.
 The perception of employees being singled out for discipline, the agencies wrote, “leads to the development of an organizational safety culture that may inadvertently suppress accurate reporting.”

 Between 2009 and 2010 a curious thing happened at Amtrak.

-Federal regulators conducted audits and concluded the 206 extra injuries were weren’t a real increase, they were simply now being reported.
+Federal regulators conducted audits and concluded the 206 extra injuries that weren’t a real increase, they were simply now being reported.
 Federal regulators hope to see similar changes on the nation’s freight railroads.

 Lawrence Mann, an attorney for railroad unions who wrote much of the federal whistleblower law, is confident the law is enough to change the industry.

 “The culture in the railroad industry is going to change because of the whistleblower law, as it relates to harassment and intimidation,” Mann said.
 “An employee should no longer fear an issue of rail safety being brought to the attention of the federal government, or the railroad, of notifying the railroads of safety problems.”